-- 3.12.5 The proposed policy represents a major advance on the policy provided in the Emerging Core Strategy.
-However the policy does not address directly the role that water conservation plays in the reduction in carbon emissions, although this could be addressed the housing site development briefs. - 3.12.6 This policy performs in a positive manner with eleven of the twenty-one sustainability objectives reporting beneficial outcome, three major positive (prosperity, greenhouse gases and urban adaptation) and two moderate positive outcomes as illustrated in Figure 3.9 and Appendix G. The policy potentially risks a contribution towards a moderate negative effect upon the viability of housing schemes in the context of the 2016 Building Regulations with the zero carbon requirements. - 3.12.7 Apart from a moderate adverse effect upon housing due to issues of viability, one minor adverse effect is associated with potential effects due to possible air/odour effects associated with certain renewable energy systems. - 3.12.8 While the potential effect upon the regional business park assets could have been the only effect of regional scale, Policy 1 exempts the regional assets from the climate change policy. - 3.12.9 The effects arising from the policy are anticipated to be long term (greater than 10 years) although resource efficiency, biodiversity, deprivation and health inequalities) are considered to occur over a 3 to 10 year period based upon the potential for other external factors to affect the outcomes. - 3.12.10 A total of five indirect effects are anticipated, all related to the potential for consequences upon the natural resource protection and environmental enhancement theme and the commercial assets and health sustainable communities objectives.
-These consequences are indirect since they are a product of how the policy is complied with on individual projects rather than due to the policy itself. - 3.12.11 There are seven direct and one cumulative effect that are anticipated.
-The direct effects are associated with the prosperity, resource efficiency; landscape, green infrastructure and deprivation (see Appendix G). - 3.12.12 In terms of the sustainable consumption and production theme, the policy is envisaged to be likely to give rise to a major beneficial outcome focusing energy and heat networks in areas where benefits to businesses and local communities may provide energy savings.
-Also, the delivery of affordable solutions within the Borough is also likely to provide employment opportunities.
+- 3.12.4 This policy performs in a positive manner with eleven of the twenty-one sustainability objectives reporting beneficial outcome, three major positive (prosperity, greenhouse gases and urban adaptation) and two moderate positive outcomes as illustrated in Figure 3.9 and Appendix G. The policy potentially risks a contribution towards a moderate negative effect upon the viability of housing schemes in the context of the 2016 Building Regulations with the zero carbon requirements. - 3.12.5 Apart from a moderate adverse effect upon housing due to issues of viability, one minor adverse effect is associated with potential effects due to possible air/odour effects associated with certain renewable energy systems. - 3.12.6 While the potential effect upon the regional business park assets could have been the only effect of regional scale, Policy 1 exempts the regional assets from the climate change policy. - 3.12.7 The effects arising from the policy are anticipated to be long term (greater than 10 years) although resource efficiency, biodiversity, deprivation and health inequalities) are considered to occur over a 3 to 10 year period based upon the potential for other external factors to affect the outcomes. - 3.12.8 A total of five indirect effects are anticipated, all related to the potential for consequences upon the natural resource protection and environmental enhancement theme and the commercial assets and health sustainable communities objectives.
+These consequences are indirect since they are a product of how the policy is complied with on individual projects rather than due to the policy itself. - 3.12.9 There are seven direct and one cumulative effect that are anticipated.
+The direct effects are associated with the prosperity, resource efficiency; urban adaptation, landscape, green infrastructure housing and deprivation (see Appendix G). - 3.12.10 In terms of the sustainable consumption and production theme, the policy is envisaged to be likely to give rise to a major beneficial outcome focusing energy and heat networks in areas where benefits to businesses and local communities may provide energy savings.
+Also, the delivery of affordable solutions within the Borough is also likely to provide employment opportunities. - 3.12.11 The policy is envisaged to give rise to moderate beneficial outcome for resource efficiency.

-- 3.12.13 The policy is envisaged to give rise to moderate beneficial outcome for resource efficiency. - 3.12.14 Being focused upon climate change, the policy is expected to deliver reductions in greenhouse gas emissions and also aid urban adaptation, in both cases resulting in major beneficial outcomes.
+3.12.12 Being focused upon climate change, the policy is expected to deliver reductions in greenhouse gas emissions and also aid urban adaptation, in both cases resulting in major beneficial outcomes.